dr-zool/matlab/README.md

 >>	4*x;

 Before we conclude this minimum session, Table 1.1 gives the partial list of arithmetic operators.

-Symbol	Operation	Example

-+	Addition	2 + 3
+-	Addition	2 + 3
 -	Subtraction	2 - 3
-*	Multiplication	2 * 3
+-	Multiplication	2 * 3
-/	Division	2/3
+-	Division	2/3

 1.3.3	Quitting MATLAB
 To end your MATLAB session, type quit in the Command Window, or select File then Exit MATLAB in the desktop main menu.